 Bishop Ong Hwai Teik

-The Methodist Church in Malaysia
+The Bishop, The Methodist Church in Malaysia